 - Not responding to residents’ concerns in a timely fashion

 - Not following dispute resolution procedures

 Whether your board is dealing with a problematic behavior from a resident or addressing a grievance, it’s essential to follow written procedures, use common sense, and stay professional.
 Rely on experienced, respected members of your board to help brainstorm creative ways to help create win-win situations for all members of the COA.

-One of the smartest options is to have someone mediate the issue who knows the rules, can be impartial, and has a lot of experience with conflict resolution.
-Ardent Residential is a good choice because we work with the Board and the condo owner to find middle ground.
+One of the smartest options is to have someone mediate the issue who knows the rules, can be impartial and has a lot of experience with resolving problems with your condo association.
+Ardent Residential is a good choice because we work with the Board and the condo owner to find a middle ground.
 Our management company also has specific strategies to help your association reduce conflicts and keep residents happy.
 To find out more, contact our team today.